Gamify recycling education

 To make green education more fun, we came up with the idea of gamifying a trash bin.
 The bin can be put in classrooms so that kids can interact with it anytime in school.

 We think that kindergartens and primary schools have great incentives to improve the quality of education, especially in the areas of STEM and environmental protection.
 Although parents often request schools to emphasize these areas, they are just the evaluators of our product.
-Afterall, teachers are the ones who decide whether to introduce a new set of education materials and tools.
+After all, teachers are the ones who decide whether to introduce a new set of educational materials and tools.
 As a result, we chose teachers as our target customers.

 After one week of research, interview and brainstorming, We had only one more week to finish our prototype.
 We divided the team into 3 sub-teams 'Software and UI Design', 'Hardware and Physical Design', and 'Business and Pitching'.
 Each member can join up to 2 teams.
 This ensures a good specialization while providing enough flexibility and cross-team collaboration.

-We have made a demo for giving a better illustration of our product.
+We have made a demo to give a better illustration of our product.

-Although we didn't manage to win the championship, we did won the Audience Favorite Award.
-A lot of audience, including parents, expressed an unbelievable amount of interest in our likable products.
+Although we didn't manage to win the championship, we were awarded the Audience Favorite.
+A lot of audiences, including parents, expressed an unbelievable amount of interest in our likable products.